State Delegate Ben Kramer’s

 This legislation required the Maryland Department of the Environment and the Maryland State Highway Administration to create guidelines for the best practices of road salt management, to be utilized by the SHA and all local authorities across the state that are responsible for snow and ice removal.

-This bill expands on opportunities for local governments, non-profits and businesses to receive low or no interest loans to make energy efficient improvements to their buildings and equipment.
+This law expanded opportunities for local governments, non-profits and businesses to receive low or no interest loans to make energy efficient improvements to their buildings and equipment.

 This common sense legislation requires that anyone convicted of drunk driving will be required to install an ignition interlock in their car for a period of at least 6 months.
 Every study that has been conducted on this issue indicates that the use of an ignition interlock is the only method that consistently results in a reduction in the recidivism rate of people who drink and drive.